heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 In this chapter, you have installed and configured Java, IntelliJ IDEA and Maven.
-You have created a Java project with Maven, added a dependency to a Maven project, and built and run a Maven project.
+You have created a Java project with Maven, added a dependency to a Maven project, and built and ran a Maven project.
 You have learned how these tools can help you to develop Java applications and share them with other developers.

 Dependencies management is a very important (yet tricky) topic.
 In the context